-Quick answer: AppGrid is best if you want a Launchpad-style grid plus organization tools like old layout import, folders, pages, bulk operations, sorting, and AI rearrangement.
-LaunchOS is best for a closer visual recreation of old Launchpad.
+Quick answer: AppGrid is best if you want a Launchpad-style grid with multi-select bulk operations, AI rearrangement, folders, pages, sorting, and a free core version — features LaunchOS lacks.
+LaunchOS offers a polished visual grid but without AppGrid’s organization tools.
 Launchie is simpler but uses a different vertical layout.

 If you upgraded to macOS 26 Tahoe and miss Launchpad, you’ve got options.
 AppGrid, LaunchOS, and Launchie are the three most serious app-based replacements right now, while Undye and the Dock Applications folder are common workaround options.
 Here’s how they actually compare.